 This feature allows to do a nonlinear conversion of an analog voltage using a 5th order polynomial function and read the value directly without any other processing unit.

 It’s also possible to describe a voltage divider connected to the analog input for sensors that output a resistance as measurement value.
-Some servo drives like the SOMANET Circulo family feature such a voltage divider internally.

 Applications include converting the output of a temperature sensor directly into degrees celsius, fahrenheit or any other unit desired by the user.

 The converted value will be reflected in Subitem 0x2038:1